What does Mike Krzyzewski remember about his first NCAA tournament game? A missed call.

 What does Krzyzewski state as his overriding memory of Sunday, March 18, 1984?

-Anyone who got Pullman, Wash., and Detlef Schrempf, may either take a bow or get outdoors more, and as for the 42-season coach in his 36th NCAA tournament, here he went from Greenville, S.C., on Thursday afternoon:
+Anyone who got Pullman, Wash., and Detlef Schrempf may either take a bow or get outdoors more, and as for the 42-season coach in his 36th NCAA tournament, here he went from Greenville, S.C., on Thursday afternoon:

-“Yeah, Johnny Dawkins got undercut, and yeah, there was no (foul) call, in Pullman, Washington, so that was my first experience,” he said, and it just goes to show that in the eternally officiated world of basketball, behind every known old grievance can lie a lesser-known old grievance.
+“Yeah, Johnny Dawkins got undercut, and yeah, there was no [foul] call, in Pullman, Washington, so that was my first experience,” he said, and it just goes to show that in the eternally officiated world of basketball, behind every known old grievance can lie a lesser-known old grievance.

 It’s sport as a keen window upon the vagaries of the human mind: Thirty-eight years on, a call or non-call still irks.
-After all, the ESPN analyst Jay Bilas, a sophomore on that Duke team, fielded the same question about prevailing memories of that weekend, made two quick comments and then said, “We kind of got screwed by the officials.
+After all, ESPN analyst Jay Bilas, a sophomore on that Duke team, fielded the same question about prevailing memories of that weekend, made two quick comments and then said: “We kind of got screwed by the officials.
 Johnny Dawkins got undercut on the last play.
 He had an easy lob and got undercut.
 And the official just ignored it even though he was standing right there.”

-No. 6 seed Washington won, 80-78, over No. 3 seed and ACC runner-up Duke and its 37-year-old ACC coach of the year, in a second-round game of the 1984 West Regional on the floor with the Washington State Cougars logo.
-“And we lost a real close game,” Krzyzewski continued on Thursday, “and you know, you learn from being in the tournament and hopefully the lessons you learn can help the team that you have the honor to coach at this moment.”
+No. 6 seed Washington won, 80-78, over No. 3 seed and ACC runner-up Duke and its 37-year-old ACC coach of the year, in a second-round game of the 1984 West Region on the floor with the Washington State Cougars logo.
+“And we lost a real close game,” Krzyzewski continued Thursday, “and you know, you learn from being in the tournament and hopefully the lessons you learn can help the team that you have the honor to coach at this moment.”

 It was some day in Pullman.
 In the lid-lifter of the doubleheader, John Thompson Jr.’s eventual national champions from Georgetown had their famed 37-36 eke past SMU, after which Thompson said, “I hope that’s the bad ballgame we have to get out of our system.”
 So it turned out to be.